 Also, the kits PAS mode uses a common speed-sensor, so when you stop pedaling, it takes a moment for the power to sense the change in the wheel speed and change the power that’s being applied.
 This is something you need to be aware of when shifting.
 Torque-sensors perform better, but are typically more expensive.
 Bafang has stated that they are developing a torque-sensing option for this drive that should be available soon.

-The proprietary single one-piece drive-sprocket is either a 46T or a 48T (a 38T and 52T option might be available soon), and when it wears out you may need to order a new one from the dealer you bought the kit from.
+The proprietary single one-piece drive-sprocket is either a 46T or a 48T, and when it wears out you may need to order a new one from the dealer you bought the kit from.
 Since it is not a chainring attached to a central spider, it would require a custom adaptation to drill precise holes in the sprocket arms to allow you to swap-in a larger or smaller chainring.
 This is the one thing I would have changed about this kit, it should be using a 110-BCD or 130-BCD spider that has a chainring mounted to it.

 The crank spindle is 159mm-wide to allow for the wider 750W stator.
 Several owners have contacted me and verified that they have taken serious jumps with this drive, and the spindle is quite strong.
-I would recommend that if you are taking jumps, to use a full-suspension frame, but even on a hardtail E-bike, this drive seems to be holding up well.
+I would recommend that if you are taking jumps, to use a full-suspension frame, but even on a hardtail E-bike, this drive seems to be holding up well (so far).

 Our friend Kepler sent us more ride reports: